verymagicalnarwhal/discord-disruption-alert-bot/README.md

 # discord-disruption-alert-bot
 Discord bot to alert our server of a speciel type of mission in Warframe.
-The mission: disruption on Steel Path, not requium relics >:(
+The mission: disruption on Steel Path - not requiem relics >:(